georgepestell/small-language-models/README.md

 # Small Language Models

-Tis project aims to implement the Virterbi algorithm in part-of-speech (POS) tagging, as well as language modelling using Hidden Markov Models (HMMs), with unigrams and bigrams.
+Tis project aims to implement the Virterbi algorithm in part-of-speech (POS) tagging, as well as language modelling using Hidden Markov Models (HMMs), and Bigram models.

 ## Setup